-A gas safety check involves a Gas Safe registered engineer and we would not dream of not using an experienced and Gas Safe registered engineer to inspect your gas appliances.
+A gas safety check involves a Gas Safe registered engineer.
+We wouldn’t dream of using an inexperienced or unregistered engineer to inspect your gas appliances.
 We will check the appliance is working correctly and will check the following four areas:

-- That any ventilation routes are clear and working properly
+- Any ventilation routes are clear and working properly.

-The check will identify any defects which require any possible remedial work.
+The check will identify any defects which require any remedial work.
 You should have a gas safety check every year.
-If you are a landlord this is the law.
-We would swiftly correct any faults at a fair price.
+If you are a landlord, this is the law.
+We will swiftly correct any faults at a fair price.

 All Gas Safe registered engineers must follow the Gas Industry Unsafe Situations Procedure (GIUSP) when assessing the risks of an unsafe gas appliance.
-The guidance provides ‘best practice’ advice to Gas Safe registered engineers on how they should deal with various gas safety concerns which may affect your safety.
-This may include switching off any unsafe services
+This guidance provides ‘best practice’ advice to Gas Safe registered engineers on how they should deal with various gas safety concerns which may affect your safety.
+This may include switching off any unsafe services.

 Gas safety records

 After a Gas Safe registered engineer has fitted, carried out a safety check or serviced your gas appliance; they may leave you with a report which explains what checks they have completed.
 This report may be issued as a gas safety record, depending on the job you have asked them to do.
 It isn’t always a legal requirement for your engineer to give you this type of information, but many Gas Safe registered engineers will provide it or similar.
 We recommend you agree with your service provider before they complete the work what documentation you will receive.

 The gas safety record tells you that the gas appliance or gas fitting has been checked to see if it is working safely and meets the correct safety standards.
 This information may also tell you when you next need to service the appliance.
 As with any documentation, always check it includes your engineer’s name and Gas Safe registration number.